 I wrote my message, being sure to leave my contact information in it.
 Perhaps she would call this very afternoon to say, “Yes, I’d be thrilled to review your book.”
 In small towns, people helped each other.

 I breathed a silent prayer and gave the woman my penned message.

 “The door is straight ahead about six feet.
 The handle is on the left.”

 “Got it!”
 I turned and walked across the office.
 This time when I pushed, my hand met with a solid handle and a real door swung open.
 I walked out, my head high and my cane in front.

-As I swept my cane back and forth to reach my friend’s car, a revelation came to me.
 No one knows exactly where the doors are.
 We all have to push until we come up against one that really moves.